sv1sage/SASE/HPE Aruba Networks/axis-connector/deployment/README.md

 ```text
 qm importovf 999 axis-connector-rocky-linux-9-nci-docker-v3.51.1.ovf local-lvm  --format qcow2
 ```
+💡Note:
+- `999`is the VM ID feel free to change the value.
+- `local-lvm`is the default storage ID, change the value to match your setup.

 Attach the Atmos Connector disk to the new VM:
 ```text
 qm importdisk 999 axis-connector-rocky-linux-9-nci-docker-v3.51.1-disk1.vmdk local-lvm --format qcow2
 ```
+💡Note: if you changed the VM or storage ID, change the values to match your setup.

 ⚙️ 🔥 🔨